robinmonjo/sc-redis/BUILD_IMAGE.md

-###How the redis image is build
+#How the redis-server image is build

-Prerequisite: `cargo` must be installed.
-All the operations are made on a ubuntu 14.04 box
+Prerequisite: [`cargo`](https://github.com/robinmonjo/cargo) must be installed.
+All the operations are made on an ubuntu 14.04 box

 * Build redis on a ubuntu 14.04 host